The Culture Wars Against Education

 • A review of a book on the history of the home schooling movement and how it both reflects and reinforces the conservatism of its participants and erodes public education.

-VII.
+VIII.
 Contemporary Case Studies

 A. Florida: Epicenter of the Culture Wars